Dark energy model with very large-scale inhomogeneity: Discussions and Conclusions

 Our model presented here is a possible dark energy model predicting the anisotropic expansion rate or anisotropic dark energy density and equation of state.
 Using the solutions in the present paper, we can realize the dynamical dark energy models with the inhomogeneous density on the large scales on the smooth background of the local universe.
-The inhomogeneous dark energy model will be interesting from the viewpoint that it is potentially verifiable/falsifiable by on-going/planned data release of existing observations and future generation observations (for example, DES, DESI, LSST~\cite{LSST}, Euclid~\cite{Euclid}, and Roman Space Telescope (formerly known as WFIRST)~\cite{WFIRST}, cf. \cite{Yamauchi2018}).
-Additionally, the neutral hydrogen cosmology from the 21-cm spectrum survey planned by SKA~\cite{SKA} may link BAO with redshift-space distortions and add up to a better understanding of dark energy.
+Another application of this inhomogeneous model may be to investigate its prediction on the structure formation, especially on large scales, though it is beyond the scope of this paper.
+Potentially related to this aspect, Refs.~\cite{Bagla1,Bagla2} investigated the impacts of different classes of dark energy models on matter clustering, which may help to discriminate our model from other models in the context of matter clustering.
+The inhomogeneous dark energy model will be interesting from the viewpoint that it is potentially verifiable/falsifiable by the ongoing/planned data release of existing observations and future generation observations [for example, DES, DESI, LSST~\cite{LSST}, Euclid~\cite{Euclid}, and Roman Space Telescope (formerly known as WFIRST)~\cite{WFIRST}, cf.~\cite{Yamauchi2018}].
+Additionally, the neutral hydrogen cosmology from the 21 cm spectrum survey planned by SKA~\cite{SKA} may link BAO with redshift-space distortions and add up to a better understanding of dark energy.
 The future data of these surveys may help to test the inhomogeneous properties of the dark energy.

 The work in the present paper is inspired by a previous work \cite{scmde1}, in which large-scale dark energy perturbations are generated by the quantum fluctuations of a scalar field according to an open-inflation scenario.
 The original model predicts a cosmological model with negative spatial curvature.
 However, in the present study, we considered a spatially flat universe $\Omega_K=0$; therefore, the origin of the scalar field as the candidate for dark energy in our model is a subject to be discussed further.
-Recently, ultralight scalar fields such as axion-like particles have attracted great interest as cosmological candidates for dark energy and dark matter~\cite{Visinelli:2018utg}, linked with the strong CP problem and motivated by the string axiverse and the swampland conjectures ~\cite{Arvanitaki,Witten,Ooguri,Heisenberg,Mizuno2019}.
+Recently, ultralight scalar fields such as axionlike particles have attracted great interest as cosmological candidates for dark energy and dark matter~\cite{Visinelli:2018utg}, linked with the strong $CP$ problem and motivated by the string axiverse and the swampland conjectures ~\cite{Arvanitaki,Witten,Garg:2018reu,Ooguri,Heisenberg,Mizuno2019}.
 Exploring the possibility to generate the initial conditions necessary for a scalar field in our model could be interesting within the framework of these scenarios in future investigations.

 \acknowledgments